alexyingchen/accessguide/content/contentcreators.md

 ### C6.
 Provide sign language interpretation of video
 > I wish they had an ASL interpreter, reading lips doesn't always work.

-Provide sign language interpretation of the audio content in videos that's pre-recorded (like movies) for deaf and hard of hearing people.
+Provide sign language interpretation of the audio content in pre-recorded video (like movies) for deaf and hard of hearing people.
 You can use a split screen or add a smaller frame in the corner.

 **Disabilities**: hearing
 **WCAG number + conformance**: 1.2.6 AAA